AbadOrangeCat/StudyTimer/README.md

 An **APK** is the install file for Android apps (similar to an `.exe` installer on Windows).

 1. Download the APK:
-   - If this repository includes a ready-to-install APK, it is typically named something like `app-release.apk`.
-   - In many Android projects, that file is stored under a folder like `app/release/`.
+   - The file is stored under the `app/release/app-release.apk`.
 2. On your Android phone, open the APK file.
 3. If Android blocks the install, enable “Install unknown apps” for your file manager or browser, then try again.